joinmassive/akash-mass-deploy/README.md

                 deployment `DEFAULT_CORES` given by the `config.js` file
 * `manifests` – updates all active deployments with the current `deploy.yml` file
 * `deposits`  – tops all active deployments up, to 5 AKT currently
-* `closedead` – closes all nonfunctioning deployments
+* `cleanup`   – closes all nonfunctioning deployments
 * `info`      – returns the state of all deployments

 ## Limitations